 Institution Short description The Living Planet The Living Planet Index (LPI) is a measure of the state of the world's Index (LPI) biological diversity based on population trends of vertebrate species from terrestrial, freshwater, and marine habitats.
 It is based on trends of thousands of population time series collected from monitored sites around the world.
-The LPI was adopted by the Convention of Biological Diversity (CBD) as an indicator of progress towards its 2011-2020 targets and can play an important role in monitoring progress towards the post-2020 goals and targets negotiated at COP15.
+The LPI was adopted by the Convention of Biologi- cal Diversity (CBD) as an indicator of progress towards its 2011-2020 targets and can play an important role in monitoring progress to- wards the post-2020 goals and targets negotiated at COP15.
 The LPI website allows visitors to search, download and contribute data.
 TNFD - Taskforce The Taskforce on Nature-related Financial Disclosures (TNFD) is a on Nature-related global initiative that is developing a risk management and disclosure Financial Disclo- framework for organisations to report and act on evolving nature-resures lated risks.
 The TNFD is being developed by a group of experts from the financial sector, academia, and civil society.
-World Database The World Database on Other Effective Area-based Conservation on OECMs Measures (WD-0ECM) was first published in December 2019.
+World Database The World Database on Other Effective Area-based Conservation on OECMs Measures (WD-OECM) was first published in December 2019.
 It can (WDOECM) be integrated with the World Database on Protected Areas (WDPA) for a broader view of global conservation.
 The WDPAID uniquely iden- tifies entries in both databases.
 The content of WD-OECM is limited but crucial for understanding the significance of OECMs in global con- servation.
-It's vital to identify OECMs per CBD and IUCN-WCPA guidance and ensure they receive adequate support.
-WWF- Terrestrial Terrestrial Ecoregions of the World (TEOW) is a biogeographic re- Ecoregions of the gionalization of the Earth's terrestrial biodiversity created by the World WWF and which uses ecoregions as its main unit.
-Ecoregions are de- fined as relatively large units of land or water containing a distinct as- semblage of natural communities sharing a large majority of species, dynamics, and environmental conditions.
-There are 867 terrestrial ecoregions, classified into 14 different biomes such as forests, grass- lands, or deserts.
-Ecoregions represent the original distribution of dis- 7 tinct assemblages of species and communities.
-Zonation soft- ware Zonation is a freely available decision support software tool for ecologically based land use planning including applications in spatial conservation planning and ecological impact avoidance.
-It is capable of data-rich, large-scale, high resolution spatial conservation prioritisation.
+It's vital to identify OECMs per CBD and IUCN-WCPA guid- ance and ensure they receive adequate support.
+WWF-Terrestrial Terrestrial Ecoregions of the World (TEOW) is a biogeographic re- Ecoregions of the gionalization of the Earth's terrestrial biodiversity created by the world wwF and which uses ecoregions as its main unit.
+Ecoregions are de- somblage of natural communities charing a large majority of species dynamics and environmental conditions.
+There are 867 terrestrial acoragions classified into 14 different highes such as forests grass- lands or deserts.
+Ecoregions represent the original distribution of dis- tinct assemblages of species and communities Zonation soft- Zonation is a freely available decision support software tool for ecoware logically based land use planning including applications in spatial con- servation planning and ecological impact avoidance.
+It is capable of data-rich, large-scale, high resolution spatial conservation prioritisa- tion.
 Zonation operates on spatial data about biodiversity features (species, habitats, ecosystem services), costs and threats.
 It can also utilise information about uncertainty and ecological factors such as connectivity.
 It is a major property of Zonation that it can maintain the many dimensions of biodiversity through prioritisation.
-Zonation implements a broad set of methods and analyses in one package, allowing versatile use for solving many different types of problems.
-Typical uses of Zonation include (these possibilities are conditional on data availability): Planning of reserve networks.
-Planning of reserve network expansions. ramming of reserve network expansions.
+Zonation im- plements a broad set of methods and analyses in one package, allow- ing versatile use for solving many different types of problems.
+Typical uses of 7 opation include (these possibilities are conditional on data availability). - Planning of reserve networks - Planning of reserve network expansions.